 - Are there more effective IT/IS “Total Cost of Ownership” models that the company could be using?

-- We can we be better at customer interface and interaction?
+- How can we be better at customer interface and interaction?

 Questions 1 & 2 are straight forward and can be answered through an assessment.
 Questions 3-6 require a bit more information because they are strategic in nature and dependent on where the company is in its current lifecycle.
 All companies go through five business life cycles as shown in the graphic below.